 Set privacy levels so your personal social media accounts are viewable only by family and approved friends.
-For example, when you sign up for Twitter, the default setting for tweets is public, which means anyone can follow you and read your tweets.
+For example, when you sign up for Twitter, the default setting for tweets is public.
 You can, however, restrict followers to those you have approved; anyone who wants to follow you must send a request.
 Approved followers can read your tweets, but they cannot retweet them.
 Switching between public and private affects past tweets.
 If you switch from public to private, public tweets will no longer be public, but if you switch from private to public, any previously protected tweets are made public.
 Check privacy settings from time to time to make sure nothing has changed.